MuzammilCk/HealthCare/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary
+# Implementation Summary - Latest Updates

-## Overview
-This document summarizes the implementation of two major features:
-1. **Complete CRUD for Specialization Management**
-2. **Enhanced Appointment Booking System with Timezone Consistency**

----

-## Task 1: Specialization Management - Full CRUD Implementation
+This document provides a comprehensive overview of all the features and improvements implemented in the HealthCare application.

+## Latest UI/UX Improvements (October 2025)

+### 1. Unified Prescription & Billing Workflow

 ### Backend Changes